-Corporations with business income attributable to sources both within and outside of California are required to apportion such income.
+S corporations with business income attributable to sources both within and outside of California are required to apportion such income.
 Use Schedule R to calculate the apportionment percentage.
-Be sure to answer Question N on Form 100, Side 3.
+Be sure to answer Question P on Form 100S, Side 3.
+Attach the Schedule R behind Form 100S and prior to the supporting schedules.